-• Week 1: February 6, 2015
+• Week 1: February 5, 2025:

-- Read: Chapter 1 of textbook & graduation speech: http://www.graduationwisdom.com/speeches/0018-uslan.htm - Homework: To be emailed to me by noon on Monday, February 9: Email me a short note on what you want to get out of this course, and what lesson you learned from the graduation speech.
+To be emailed to me by 10pm on Sunday, February 9: Email me a short note on what you want to get out of this course, and what lesson you learned from the graduation speech: https://whatrocks.github.io/commencement-db/2006-michael-uslan-indiana-university/

 Full credit, 20/20, if you answer both questions on time.
+If you've already said what you want from a previous course with me, please briefly repeat.